 Just because she doesn't spook or shy on the ground does not mean she will be the same under saddle.
 A lot of horses are confident in their humans on the ground, but they lose that confidence when the rider gets on.
 Mainly, I believe, because the rider will push the horse through thresholds.
 Like a horse that balks on a trail ride.
 Usually people keep telling the horse to go, then start kicking them or trying to force them to go forward.
 This behavior from the person makes the horse feel unsafe and he loses confidence in the rider as his leader.
 But if you just allow the horse to stop and wait and assess the situation he will GAIN confidence in the rider because a good leader does not push the other party into a situation they precieve as dangerous.
 The zig zaging is an unconfidence issue, or it's a physical issue.
 Those are the only 2 possibilities I think it could be.
 I still stick by my original post....maybe try it.....you don't have anything to lose.

-I think im going to take a bit of everything from everyone, including myself, I nut this all out.
-My and my hubby have been running her over the jumps a couple times a day.
-She has been doing ok at that so I will give it a week or so and try the saddle again.
-I am going to try the backing over the poles thing to.
-She backs up easier than she goes forward sometimes lol
+i think im gunna take a bit of everything from everyone, including myself, i nut this all out. my and my hubby have been running her over the jumps a couple times a day. she has been doing ok at that so i will give it a week or so and try the saddle again. i am going to try the backing over the poles thing to. she backs up easier than she goes forward sometimes lol